datacamp/courses-introduction-to-python/slides/chapter_4_ae3238dcc7feb9adecfee0c395fc8dc8.md

 Similarly, you can select the weight of all family members like this: you only want the second row, so put 1 before the comma.
 You want all columns, so you use a colon after the comma.
 The intersection gives us the entire second row.

 Finally, 2D numpy arrays enable you to do element-wise calculations, the same way you did it with 1D numpy arrays.
-That's something
+That's something.

 ---